 CAT PII data must be processed within established timeframes to ensure data can be made available to Participants' regulatory staff and the SEC in a timely manner.
 Industry Members submitting new or modified Customer information must provide it to the Central Repository no later than 8:00 a.m.
 Eastern Time on T+1.
 The Central Repository must validate the data and generate error reports no later than 5:00 p.m.
 Eastern Time on T+1.
 The Central Repository must process the resubmitted data no later than 5:00 p.m.
 Eastern Time on T+4.
-Corrected data must be resubmitted no later than 5:00 p.m.
-Eastern Time on T+3.
-The Central Repository must process the resubmitted data no later than 5:00 p.m.
+Corrected data must be resubmitted data no later than 5:00 p.m.
 Eastern Time on T+4.
 Corrected data must be available to regulators no later than 8:00 a.m.
-Eastern Time on T+4.
+Eastern Time on T+5.